Why Most People Fail to Become the Guitarist They Want to Be | Osterloh Guitar Academy

 Stop letting myths hold you back.
 Discover your true potential with a personalized guitar plan that actually works.
 Let's find out what's really possible for you.

-Debunking the Myths That Hold You Back
+The Myths That Hold You Back

 There are incredible guitarists with big hands and small hands.
 I have really small hands, and I can play guitar.
 Unless you have no hands, this is not a real excuse.
+Technique and proper instrument setup can overcome any perceived physical limitation.

 The real issue is that people believe these excuses and, ultimately, they don’t want it bad enough.
 I got to where I am today as a player because I wouldn’t accept it any other way.
 I had strong reasons and emotions behind why I wanted it.
 While my friends were hanging out, I was practicing.
 This is how you become the player you want to be.
-I also did it the hard way through trial and error for a long time until I found a great teacher.
-I suggest you do the same.

 About the Author